bytecodealliance/system-interface/README.md

 Windows.

-Many of `system-interface`'s features correspond to features in [WASI], and are designed to work with [`cap-std`], however it's not specific to WASI or `cap-std` and doesn't depend on them.
+Many of `system-interface`'s features correspond to features in [WASI], and are designed to work with [`cap-std`], however it's not specific to WASI and can be used with regular [`std`] too.
 To separate concerns, all sandboxing and capability-oriented APIs are left to `cap-std`, so this crate's features are usable independently.